mchenliu/PowerBI_Project/README.md

 *Area charts with drill mode on*

 ### 4. Who are the high-value customers?
-To find out who are the high-value customers.
-I combined customer lookup table with total orders table and total revenue table.
-A Year slicer is also added.

-Here are my findings about AdventureWorks' high-value customers:
 High-value customers were identified by combining customer lookup, total orders, and total revenue tables, with an additional year slicer for analysis.

 **Findings:**